 We stopped at the same place, where we had stopped last year to soak over legs in river but this time wife was in strict mode for not permitting me to go anywhere near the river.
 It wasn’t like I would have gone for some adventure but first the water wasn’t white like last year June and the day was birthday of wife, so I obliged to her wish.
 The butter chicken we took at the place was delicious and reminded me of the same meal taken in Bhimtal GMVN Guest House.
 Sweet Sour Tomatoish.

-Finished the lunch by some 1.00 PM and then we drove ahead towards Manali.
+Finished the lunch by some 1.00 PM and then we drove from Delhi to Manali.
 At check post of Manali, I enquired if its indeed the case of 2500 Rs etc for driving to Solang or Vashisth etc and reply was, no that’s not the case and was given a pamphlet, which is being distributed across Manali post NGT verdict.
 I was relieved a little.
 The green tax was the same 200 Rs as last time and validity of the same was till July 29, 2015.

 When you are heading towards a known destination and known hotel, it makes the life a little easier.
 We reached Hotel by 3.10 PM without any hiccups and were greeted warmly.
 I wished for the room above reception but being a family suite kind of premium one and currently allocated to a group of foreigners participating in some kind of challenge, we were given the room adjacent to that.
 No complaints as that also was similar in views and much better over the room we got last time.